 “Will I ever have to pay more than the home is worth?”

-The short answer here is—”no.” Because reverse mortgages are non-recourse loans, you will never have to pay more than the home’s current market value.
+The short answer here is—”no.” Because reverse mortgages are non-recourse loans, you will never owe the lender more than the home is worth at the time of its sale.
 In the event the loan balance is greater than the home’s appraisal value, the excess amount is covered by federal mortgage insurance—the Mortgage Insurance Premium (MIP) your parents paid over the course of the loan.

 “So, what does this mean for my inheritance?”